MicrosoftDocs/architecture-center/docs/example-scenario/data/data-analysis-regulated-industries-content.md

 Log Analytics Workspace can incur significant costs for data collected and stored in the workspace.
 Consider enabling retention policies for data stored in a workspace to control this cost.

-There's a data transfer cost for traffic leaving an Azure datacenter.
+Traffic leaving an Azure datacenter incurs a cost.
 There's no cost for ingress.

 VPN connectivity, like Azure ExpressRoute or site-to-site connectivity, is typically a shared infrastructure cost.

-The Data Factory self-hosted integration runtime is typically hosted in a private data center, so it's separated from Azure cost.
+The Data Factory self-hosted integration runtime is typically hosted in a private datacenter, so it's separate from the Azure costs.

 Consider Azure reservations options for compute and storage to optimize the cost of the solution.

 The Power BI cost is separate from the Azure cost.
-Power BI premium has a different pricing model and is also separate from the Azure cost.
+Power BI Premium has a different pricing model and is also separate from the Azure costs.

 ## Next steps